rguske/tmc-tko-lc/workshop/content/exercises/05-network-policies.md

 to selected pods), *custom-ingress* (define a custom ingress policy), *custom-egress* (define an egress policy).
 In this case, we select allow-all.

-5. Provide a policy name, such as *my-allow-all-polic*y.
+5. Provide a policy name: *my-allow-all-policy*.

 6. If you select a pod-specific recipe, you must specify the labels to identify the pods to which the policy applies.
 Under Labels, enter the key and value